 Free Lavender Sample

-Here’s a short excerpt on lavender from our book, Herbs in the Bathtub, which details a few, simple herbs you can grow in pots.
+Here’s a short excerpt on lavender from our book, The Potted Herb, which details a few, simple herbs you can grow in pots.
 This book is particularly well-suited to new herb growers, as well as those who need to grow in containers for one reason or another.

 “Legend has always held that lavender is a powerful love-inducing and protective herb.
 The Ancient Arabs, Greeks and Romans all used lavender for its antiseptic, sleep-inducing and stress relieving qualities, too.